intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/qwen2/README.md

 -------------------- Prompt --------------------
 What is AI?
 -------------------- Output --------------------
-AI stands for Artificial Intelligence, which refers to the development of computer systems that exhibit human-like intelligence and can perform tasks that typically require human cognitive abilities.
-This includes
+AI stands for Artificial Intelligence, which refers to the simulation of human intelligence in machines that are programmed to think and learn like humans and mimic their actions.
+The term
 ```